sebherbert/Deproj/README.md

  * In case all arguments are provided, the method will continue with the desired inputs
  * In case no arguments are provided, the method will revert to default parameters and only ask the user for inputs and output paths.

+## Side note: Segmenting the projection.

+Several open-source tools can segment the projection and yield the cells contour or the mask displayed above.
+Some of them offer an intuitive user interface, allowing for immediate usage and user interaction.
+For instance:

+- [EpiTools](https://github.com/epitools) is a toolbox with MATLAB and [Icy](http://icy.bioimageanalysis.org/) components built to study the dynamics of drosophila imaginal discs.
+Its segmentation algorithm relies on region growing from seeds determined automatically and merged based on region areas.
+- [SEGGA](https://github.com/ZallenLab/SEGGA) is standalone applications written with MATLAB proposed for the investigation of drosophila embryo germband epithelium.
+- TissueAnalyzer is a tissue segmentation tool, distributed along [TissueMiner](https://github.com/mpicbg-scicomp/tissue_miner).